github-aapmor/PowerBI-Reports/Bike Store Sales/README.md

 ### About Data
-This dashboard provides a detailed overview of bike product sales in the USA over a three-year period.
+This data provides a detailed overview of bike product sales in the USA over a three-year period(2021 to 2023).
 It covers sales across different brands, states, cities, and stores.
 Additionally, it includes information about individual sales representatives, including the commissions they earned.

 ## Sales Summary